News

 What is Old National's current short interest?

-As reported, Old National has 9.48 million shares sold short, accounting for 3.81% of its available shares.
+As reported, Old National has 9.48 million shares sold short, which accounts for 3.81% of its available shares.

 How does short selling work?

-Short selling occurs when a trader sells borrowed shares expecting their price to fall, aiming to buy them back at a lower price to return to the lender.
+Short selling occurs when a trader sells borrowed shares with the expectation that their price will decline, aiming to buy them back at a lower price to return to the lender.

 Why is tracking short interest important?